 Others conclude that although some of the common core theoretical concepts on crime in meat-space can be used for explaining crime in the digital domain, fundamental differences still exist between virtual and real.
 These differences limit the applicability of established theories.

 This claim provides qualified support for the suggestion that the digital domain actually represents the emergence of a new and distinctive social environment characterized by its own rules, roles, limits, opportunities and interactive norms.
 This alternative social space gives rise to new forms of anti-normative, deviant or criminal behavior that require a completely different theoretical interpretation and approach (Capeller, 2001).

 These theoretical contradictions have characterized the criminological debate on crime in digital domains over the past three decades.
 Nevertheless, revised theories on crime in digital domains are indeed in conceptual debt to established criminology.

-According to theories of differential association, crime is committed when those definitions favourable to committing crime exceeds those unfavourable to crime.
-It is safe to posit that the criminogenic attributes (SCAREM) in digital domains certainly favour the motivated offender.
+According to theories of differential association, crime is committed when those definitions favorable to committing crime exceeds those unfavorable to crime.
+It is safe to posit that the criminogenic attributes (SCAREM) in digital domains certainly favor the motivated offender.

 Humans are basically rational actors who, in the context of situational deliberations, assess and weigh up potential costs against gains (Cohen & Felson, 1979).